sqlbunny/sqlbunny/README.md

 are all supported.
 Environment variables are also able to be used.
 We will assume TOML for the rest of the documentation.

-The configuration file should be named `sqlboiler.toml` and is searched for in the following directories in this
+The configuration file should be named `sqlbunny.toml` and is searched for in the following directories in this
 order:

 - `./`
-- `$XDG_CONFIG_HOME/sqlboiler/`
+- `$XDG_CONFIG_HOME/sqlbunny/`
-- `$HOME/.config/sqlboiler/`
+- `$HOME/.config/sqlbunny/`

 We require you pass in your `postgres` and `mysql` database configuration via the configuration file rather than env vars.
 There is no command line argument support for database configuration.
 Values given under the `postgres` and `mysql`